/

 WireGuard Delivers

-WireGuard is now the default and it shows.
-On my 500 Mbps UK fibre line I regularly saw 420-460 Mbps, which is more than enough for 4K streaming or large downloads.
-The only time I noticed any slowdown was on a couple of very busy European servers during peak evening hours, but switching to a nearby alternative fixed it instantly.
+WireGuard remains the protocol I would start with.
+On my 500 Mbps UK fibre line I regularly saw 420-460 Mbps in earlier 2026 testing, which is more than enough for 4K streaming or large downloads.
+The only time I noticed any slowdown was on a couple of very busy European servers during peak evening hours, but switching to a nearby alternative fixed it quickly.

 Feature Comparison